-The Audit Committee approves the terms of reference of internal audit (Group Audit) and reviews the adequacy and effectiveness of the internal audit function, at least annually.
+The Audit Committee approves the Internal Audit Charter of Group Audit and reviews the adequacy and effectiveness of the internal audit function, at least annually.
 In line with leading practice, Group Audit's mission statement and charter requires it to provide independent and reasonable, but not absolute, assurance that the Group's governance, risk management and internal control processes - as designed and implemented by senior management - are adequate and effective.
 Group Audit reports on the adequacy and effectiveness of the system of internal controls to the Audit Committee and management, but does not form any part of the system of internal controls.
 Group Audit meets or exceeds the International Standards for the Professional Practice of Internal Auditing of The Institute of Internal Auditors.

-Group Audit adopts a risk-based approach where audit work is prioritised and scoped according to an assessment of current and emerging risks, including financial, operational, technology, cyber, compliance and strategic risks.
+Group Audit adopts a risk-based approach where audit work is prioritised and scoped according to an assessment of current and emerging risks, including financial, operational, technology, cyber, compliance, sustainability and strategic risks.
 The work undertaken by Group Audit involves the assessment of the adequacy and effectiveness of the Group's governance, risk management and internal control processes in meeting its strategic objectives and operating within the risk appetite established.
 In addition, Group Audit provides an independent assessment of the Group's credit portfolio quality and credit risk management process.
-Without assuming management responsibility, Group Audit may provide consultative services to line management on certain business initiatives as well as system developments and enhancements where the objective is to add value and improve governance, risk management and controls.
+Without assuming management responsibility, Group Audit may provide advisory services to line management on certain business initiatives as well as system developments and enhancements where the objective is to add value and improve governance, risk management and controls.

-The Audit Committee is responsible for the adequacy and independence of the internal audit function, its resources, and its standing and effectiveness.
-The Committee ensures that processes are in place for recommendations raised in internal audit reports to be dealt with in a timely manner and for outstanding exceptions or recommendations to be closely monitored.
-Group Audit is staffed with individuals with the relevant qualifications and experience.
-It reports functionally to the Audit Committee and administratively to the CEO. has unfettered access to the Audit Committee, Board and senior management, and has the right to seek information and explanations.
-Currently, the number of internal audit staff in the Group is 323.
+The Audit Committee is responsible for reviewing the independence, effectiveness and standing of the internal audit function and adequacy of resources needed to achieve the internal audit objectives.
+For the year ended 31 December 2022, the Audit Committee has assessed that the internal audit function was adequately resourced, independent, effective and possessed the right standing within the organisation.
+The Committee reviews the processes that are in place to deal with recommendations raised in internal audit reports in a timely manner and to closely monitor outstanding exceptions or recommendations.
+Currently, the number of internal audit staff in the Group is 320.
 The division is organised into departments that are aligned with the structure of the Group.
-The Audit Committee approves the appointment, resignation, retirement, removal and remuneration of the Head of Group Audit.
+The Audit Committee approves the appointment, resignation, dismissal, succession and remuneration of the Head of Group Audit and reviews the reasons for the resignation or dismissal of Head of Group Audit.

-Shareholder Rights and Engagement Principle 11: Shareholder Rights and

-Conduct of General Meetings
+Shareholder Rights and Engagement Principle 11: Shareholder Rights and Conduct of General Meetings